Stefanos Athanasiadis: PAOK

-On 18 September 2014, he scored an 18-minute hat-trick in a 6–1 home win against Dinamo Minsk in the Europa League group stage.
+On 18 September 2014, he scored an 18-minute hat-trick in a 6-1 home win against Dinamo Minsk in the Europa League group stage.
 This made him the first ever player to score a hat-trick for PAOK in a European match.
 He added another two against the same opposition away on 27 November, scoring late goals in the 82nd and 88th minutes to win the game for PAOK.
-On 11 December he scored a penalty to equalise in a home group game against Guingamp for his sixth of the tournament, but the French team won 2–1 and advanced at PAOK's expense.
+On 11 December he scored a penalty to equalise in a home group game against Guingamp for his sixth of the tournament, but the French team won 2-1 and advanced at PAOK's expense.

-On 4 July 2015, during a friendly game in the training period, has suffered an overwhelmingly intra-articular fracture of the first toe of the right foot, that will cause him according to the officials' reports an absence of approximately 4 to 6 weeks.
+On 4 July 2015, during a friendly game in the training period, he suffered an overwhelming intra-articular fracture of the first toe of the right foot, that caused him (according to the officials' reports) an absence of approximately 4 to 6 weeks.
 On 12 September 2015, he returned to the starting XI in the third day of the Greek Super League in an away 3-0 win against Veria, by scoring the first goal.
-Athanassiadis with this goal against Veria succeeded to score in his first game in the Superleague Greece four years in a row.
-On 23 September 2015, with a penalty kick scored the winning goal in a home derby against the rivals AEK Athens.
-On 30 November 2015, a brace from Athanasiadis helped PAOK win 3-1 Kalloni at Mytilini, with Giannis Mystakidis also scoring at the last minute of the game.
+Athanassiadis, with this goal against Veria, made it four consecutive seasons he had scored in his first game of the Greek super league.
+On 23 September 2015, he scored the winning goal with a penalty kick in a home derby against rivals AEK Athens.
+On 30 November 2015, a brace from Athanasiadis helped PAOK win 3-1 Kalloni at Mytilini, with Giannis Mystakidis also scoring in the last minute of the game.
 The home team had temporarily equalized with a penalty kick by captain Yiorghos Manousos.
-On 20 December 2015, with a penalty kick he gave PAOK a difficult 1-0 home win against brave Platanias, which created many chances to equalize.
+On 20 December 2015, with a penalty kick he scored the goal to give PAOK a hard-fought 1-0 home win against brave Platanias, who had created many chances to equalize.